-The FNSKU is an acronym for Fulfillment Network Stock Keeping Unit in Amazon.
+The Amazon FNSKU Barcode is an acronym for Fulfillment Network Stock Keeping Unit.
 It is a way Amazon used to identify a product as unique to the seller.
 All Amazon fulfillment centers use the FNSKU number to easily identify and track your products and are used during the fulfillment process.

 In this blog, we’ll discuss what the Amazon FNSKU does and how you can get one.

 Why Do You Need an Amazon FNSKU Barcode

 FNSKU is used by Amazon to print your product labels.This code serves a unique purpose for your product.
 You might have this question in mind:

 Why do I need an FNSKU when my product already has a barcode or UPC on it?

 Simply because with so many sellers around, there is a big chance that someone else is selling the same product as you are.
 And if both of you use the same UPC to send the same product, there is a possibility that they end up together.